Medical Education and Training

 Carnegie Medical Centre offers six or twelve month placements to our Registrars.
 At our practice they have the opportunity to work in a busy and supportive environment that focuses on varied and holistic family medicine and community health.
 GP Registrars are fully qualified doctors and are knowledgeable and skilled.
 During their placement Registrars are exposed to many years of experience and insight from the Carnegie Medical Centre Practice Staff both clinical and administrative.
 At our practice we make every effort to learn as much from our GP Registrars as they do from us.
 After six or twelve months, Registrars generally move on to their next placement.
 Once they complete their final exams they are fully fledged General Practitioners, and over the years some have returned to continue working at our practice.

 Who is our Registrar at the moment?

-Our current Registrar Dr Stephanie Gile’s is available for appointments from the February 2018.
+Our current Registrar Dr James Smith is available for appointments from February 2019.

 She will consult at the clinic Monday, Tuesday Wednesday and Friday.

 Dr Niroshe Amaeasekera was recently awarded 2018 SUPERVISOR OF THE YEAR (METROPOLITAN) by Eastern Victorian GP Training.
 Niroshe has been a passionate advocate for medical education since attaining her fellowship in 2013.
 She was instrumental in gain EV accreditation for the practice and has taken on the role of primary supervisor.
 This recent award recognises Dr Niroshe for modelling outstanding principles and values as a GP, as well as for exemplary administration practices and protocols across all areas of General Practice.
 We are very proud of Niroshe’s achievements, and acknowledge how fortunate we are to have her as part of our team.